miking-lang/miking-dppl/treeppl/doc/Developer.md

 ```

 This behavior is programmed in the `Makefile` in the root of `miking-dppl`.
-There is another makefile, under `treeppl/Makefile`, which holds the recipe for building `tppl`.
+There is another makefile, under `treeppl/Makefile`, which holds the recipe for building `tpplc`.

 In certain circumstances you may need to install the CUDA C++ backend compiler itself, RootPPL `rppl`.